JGDR20/jgdr20/jmm/johnsmodelmadness/buildallchin.md

 				<blockquote>Gleaming new boiler</blockquote>
 			</td>
 			<td class="col2">
-				I have to add that although I had built the boiler for ' Tich ' it was apparent that as was the case in building the 2 1/2" scale model locomotive ' Pixie ',the mass of copper in the Allchin boiler would demand greater heat input than I could achieve with my equipment.
-The ' Allchin ' boiler was thus sublet, more detail later....
+				<p>I have to add that although I had built the boiler for ' Tich ' it was apparent that as was the case in building the 2 1/2" scale model locomotive ' Pixie ',the mass of copper in the Allchin boiler would demand greater heat input than I could achieve with my equipment.
+The ' Allchin ' boiler was thus sublet, more detail later....</p>
 			</td>
 		</tr>
 	</table>